PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/introduction.md

 * **YDLiDAR:** A LiDAR sensor located at the top of the base of the robot.
 The YDLiDAR publishes the `/scan` topic.

 * **RGB Camera (x2):** Two downward-facing RGB cameras are provided at the left and right side of the robot.
 These cameras are suspended via an overhang and gives top-view of the farmland.
-The topics published by these cameras have group names which are `/left_camera` and `right_camera`.
+The topics published by these cameras have group names which are `/left_camera/` and `/right_camera/`.

 * **ZED 2i Camera:** This is a stereo camera at the front of the robot base.
 It publishes all the `/zed2/` topics including imu data(`/zed2/imu/data`) and point cloud data(`/zed2/point_cloud/cloud_registered`)

 * **GPS:** For localization, we provided a GPS sensor which simulates a GNSS (Global Navigation Satellite System).
 It publishes the `/gps/` topics.

-The figure below shows the delivey robot with sensors labelled.
+The figure below shows the AgRobot with sensors labelled.

 ![robot](../assets/robot_description.png)